-I kept wondering who decided to bring this huge piece of carved stone to London, any why.
-According to the British Museum's website, the figure was "collected" by an expedition to Rapa Nui commanded by captain Powell in 1868, and given to Queen Victoria, who then gifted it to the British Museum.3
+I kept wondering who decided to bring this huge piece of carved stone to London, and why.
+According to the British Museum's website, the figure was "collected" by an expedition to Rapa Nui commanded by captain Powell in 1868 and given to Queen Victoria, who then gifted it to the British Museum.3

 Easter Island and London are 13,638 kilometers apart.
 Wolfram Alpha. ↩

 Easter Island governor begs British Museum to return Moai: 'You have our soul'.
 The Guardian.
 2018. ↩